Last Updated: July 12, 2024

 Damageplan

-In order to avoid legal trouble be continuing Pantera without Anselmo, Darrell and his brother decided to form a new band, Damageplan.
+To avoid legal trouble for continuing Pantera without Anselmo, Darrell and his brother decided to form a new band, Damageplan.
 They recorded demos in Darrell's backyard studio and signed with Elektra Records in 2003.
 Their debut album, "New Found Power," sold modestly.
-The group spent most of 2004 touring on its Devastation Across the Nation tour.
+The group spent most of 2004 touring on its "Devastation Across the Nation" tour.
 They tried to rebuild their fanbase by touring in nightclubs across the country.

 Personal Life and Death

-In December of 2004, Damageplan was performing at a nightclub in Columbus, Ohio.
+In December 2004, Damageplan was performing at a nightclub in Columbus, Ohio.
 Nathan Gale, a deranged fan, rushed the stage during the band's first song and shot Darrell multiple times with a semi-automatic pistol.
 The band's head of security was also fatally shot while tacking Gale.
 Two others were also killed and three wounded before Gale was shot by a police officer.
 Darrell was pronounced dead at the scene at the age of 38.
 His last words were reportedly "Van Halen."

-At his public memorial, thousands of fans attended in addition to artists like Eddie Van Halen, Zakk Wylde, Corey Taylor, Jerry Cantrell, and Dino Cazares.
+At his public memorial, thousands of fans attended, in addition to artists like Eddie Van Halen, Zakk Wylde, Corey Taylor, Jerry Cantrell, and Dino Cazares.
 Darrell was buried alongside his mother at the Moore Memorial Gardens cemetery in Arlington, Texas.
 In a touching move, Eddie Van Halen had his "Van Halen II" guitar buried with Dimebag.
 Darrell and Eddie met just once, at a Van Halen show a few weeks before his murder.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.